peterlsmith/Expression/README.md

     Parser.registerFunction(Functions.create("tax", (context, v) -> Operators.toFloat(v) * 0.065));
 </pre>

-For more examples of registering functions, check the {@link Functions} source code.
+For more examples of registering functions, check the Functions source code.
 <p>Operators can similarly be created.

 <pre>